According to Vegas Insider, it ranges from UM +5.5 to UM +6. I know it's a home game, but it seems a little low to me.

 Passing efficiency is a statistic that rewards quarterbacks for yards, touchdowns, and completions per attempt, and punishes them for interceptions per attempt.
 The NCAA formula, which differs from the NFL one, is:

 (8.4 * yards) + (330 * TDs) - (200 * INTs) + (100 * completions) ________________________________________________________________ attempts

-Denard's 2010 passing efficiency is currently 152.9; his career efficiency (including last year) is 146.2, which is within reach of a Michigan record.
+Denard's 2010 passing efficiency is currently 157.7; his career efficiency (including last year) is 149.1, which would be a Michigan record if he keeps that pace.
 Here are Michigan's pass efficiency records:

 Bob Chappuis' Michigan single-season mark is also the Big Ten single-season record.
-(That’s him on the right.
-Check out that throwing motion.)
+Ricky Stanzi and Terrelle Pryor are challenging that record this year, with ratings of 167.2 and 166.4, respectively, good for 3rd and 5th all-time.
 The NCAA FBS pass efficiency record belongs to Colt Brennan of Hawaii, who reached 186.0 in 2006: out of Denard's reach.